icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-4.md

 ---
-title: "xCall tutorial part 4: Adding Unit testing to the smart contracts."
+title: "ICON GMP (xCall) tutorial part 4: Adding Unit testing to the smart contracts."
 date: 2023-07-24
 author: espanicon
 slug: x-call-tutorial-part-4-adding-unit-testing
-description: xcall tutorial part 4, adding unit testing to the smart contracts
+description: ICON GMP (xCall) tutorial part 4, adding unit testing to the smart contracts
 draft: false
 tags:
 - java
 - smart contract
 - solidity
-- xcall
+- ICON GMP (xCall)
 ---
 ## Introduction

-Unit tests are very helpful in the development process, so In this last part of the xCall tutorial series we are going to be creating unit tests for both our Java and Solidity contracts.
+Unit tests are very helpful in the development process, so In this last part of the ICON GMP (xCall) tutorial series we are going to be creating unit tests for both our Java and Solidity contracts.

 ## Running Unit Tests for the Java Contract